 ● If your next aligners feel tight, or won't fit, use your chewies and bite all the way around to fully seat your aligners.
 This will gently push your aligners into your teeth, and your aligners should feel tight (since you're moving them into a straighter place).

 ● If they’re too tight, go back a step and wear your aligners for 1 week more.
 Aligners may be worn for 2-3 weeks if they’re not seating well.
 If you can remove them easily and in the second week, move forward to the next set.
 If you are having trouble with your aligners contact us immediately.

-General rule of thumb: if the current aligners have a gap between your aligner and your teeth after wearing them for two weeks, your teeth are not fully ‘seated’.
+General rule of thumb: if the current aligners have a gap between your aligner (like the picture above) after wearing your aligners for two weeks, your teeth are not fully seated.
 Once you finish a step, your aligners should have no gap between your teeth.